rbroc/eucomm-twitter/README.md

 - Analyze other aspects of EC commmunication (e.g., emotions and style)

 ** TL;DR **
 - What topics does the European Commission communicate about?
-How does this change over time?
+How has this changed over time?
 How do they relate with engagement?
 - How does the style of the EC compare with other institutions?
-How does it change over time?
+How has this change over time?
 How does style relate with engagement?
 - How does the sentiment of the EC communication compare with other institutions?
 How does the sentiment change over time?
 How does it relate with engagement?
 - What is the best predictor of engagement?
 What are the most important features?
 How do they contribute to the model?

-To do:
-- Check XGB results and run transformers [in progress]
-- Compare metrics with other data  [TBD]
-- Public favorability analysis per topic [TBD]
-- Tidy up plots, lit review, and intro [TBD]
-- Paraphrase example [TBD]

-### Metrics
+### Style metrics
 #### From Benoit et al. (2019)
 Best metrics
-- Flesch Reading Ease only
+- Flesch Reading Ease only - OK
-- Mean sentence length + Mean word syllables
+- Mean sentence length - OK + Mean word syllables - OK
-- Frequency, mean sentence characters, proportion of nouns, mean word characters
+- Frequency - OK, mean sentence characters - OK, proportion of nouns - OK, mean word characters

 **ALL METRICS**
 Long words